 - Tomatoes provide vitamin C and antioxidants like lycopene, which can support heart health and help with iron absorption from plant foods.

-- Ginger and garlic contain bioactive compounds that support digestion and aid iron and zinc absorption.
+- Ginger and garlic contain bioactive compounds that support digestion.

 - Mustard and cumin seeds add more than flavor - they contribute polyphenols that support health.